According to Statista, the number of brand-sponsored influencer posts on Instagram surpassed six million in 2020.

 They should be able to convince people about the value of your product or service, and how it can help them on an individual level.
 If your client is an Amazon seller, for example, make sure your brand ambassadors know what they’re selling and how they should communicate with consumers which will help avoid getting your client’s Amazon account suspended.

-This requires them to have a warm and likable personality that’ll attract consumers, encourage people to follow them, and reflect well on your brand.
+This requires them to have a warm and likable personality and good networking skills that’ll attract consumers, encourage people to follow them, and reflect well on your brand.

 If you’re going to be working with them in the long term, you’ll want to ensure they’re friendly and receptive and make building relationships between brands and customers their priority.